pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 {{< commit copy-paste-edit-for-right >}}

-(If you're wondering whether there's a better way, have a look at the advanced challenges in the next chapter.)
+(If you're wondering whether there's a better way then copying and pasting, there is, but it's outside the scope of this tutorial.)

 ### Game complete!